dylanpeifer/difsets/README.md

 ## Installation

-The DifSets package is not distributed with a standard installation of GAP.
+As of July 2019, the DifSets package is not currently distributed with a standard installation of GAP, but will be included in future releases.
 To install, first download the [archive][5] and then unpack it in the `pkg` directory of one of your GAP root directories.
 After installation, the package can be loaded at the GAP command prompt by typing